SmogDr/edar_coursebook/docs/07-multivar_eda.md

  - **Scientific Method:** The experimenter manipulates the control variable (independent; on x-axis) and observes the changes in the response variable (dependent; y-axis).

- - **Statistics:** The independent variable (x-axis) is thought to have some influence or control over the dependent variable (y-axis).
+ - **Statistics:** The independent variable (x-axis) is thought to have some predictive ability, correlation with, or control over the dependent variable (y-axis).

  - **Exploratory Data Analysis:** We throw two variables on a plot to investigate their relationship.
 We make a guess about which is the independent variable (x-axis) and which is the dependent variable (y-axis), and we hope that nobody calls us out if we got it wrong...